eelfonik/oop-design-parttern/notes.md

 As the main point of Observer pattern is all about loose coupling & message passing.

-## 3. Runtime behaviour that transparent to the client: decorator pattern
+## 3. Runtime behaviour transparent to the client: decorator pattern
 ### Open-closed principle
 Classes are **closed** to modification, but **open** to extention (so here's where the decorator pattern comes in: you can add new behaviour or changes without altering the classes, but adding your own extention).